cognitivetech/ollama-ebook-summary/summaries/Healing-Fragmented-Selves-Trauma-Survivors_Mistral-7B-v0.2.md

 10. **Patience and Compassion**: Healing requires patience, repetition, and deep conviction that healing is normal and natural.
 11. **Accepting Past Ages**: We are every age we have been; past is part of what makes the present and must not be denied or rejected.

-### APPENDIX A Five Steps to “Unblending” When we are triggered by
+## APPENDIX A Five Steps to “Unblending”

 1. **Blending**: When traumatized parts get activated, their feelings flood the body, causing intense reactions that are not in line with our adult selves.
 This is called "blending".
 2. **Assume Communication from Parts**: Assume any upsetting or overwhelming feelings and thoughts come from parts.
 3. **Describe Feelings as 'Their' Reaction**: Speak for the parts by describing their feelings: "They are upset", "They are overwhelmed".
 4. **Create Separation**: Change position, lengthen spine, engage core, or sit back to create separation and feel both their feelings and yours.
 5. **Reassuring Conversation**: Use your wise grown-up mind to have a compassionate conversation with the upset parts.
 Acknowledge their fears, offer reassurance, ask what they need.
 6. **Get Feedback and Opinions**: Check if your actions are helping, ask for their feedback, promise to remember they're in distress and be more protective.
 7. **Consistency and Repetition**: The key to success is consistency, repetition, and a willingness to keep using this technique even on days when it doesn't work.

-### APPENDIX B Meditation Circle for Parts This intervention can help
+## APPENDIX B Meditation Circle for Parts This intervention can help

 1. **Meditation Circle for Parts** - A daily practice that encourages mindfulness meditation, promotes internal awareness, increases self-compassion, and builds trust with dissociated child parts.
 2. **Daily Practice**: Find a quiet place to sit every day at the same time.
 Relax, take a breath, and make an internal announcement inviting all parts to join the meditation circle.
 3. **Welcome and Curiosity**: Welcome each part, be curious about them, recognize their ages, facial expressions, body language, and communicate validation.
 4. **Listen and Validate**: Be a good listener, take their fears and feelings seriously, own your role in their pain if applicable, and accept all emotions expressed by the parts.
 5. **Support and Validation**: Provide the support and validation each part needs to assuage their fears and frustrations.
 6. **Focus on Today**: Keep the focus on today or right now, as traumatized children have many fears and it's not helpful to open them all up at once.
 7. **Trust Building**: Understand that some parts won't trust you at first, will hesitate to hear you, or even be angry.
 Be patient and assure them that you will meet every day and they can tell you more about their worries over time.

-### APPENDIX C Internal Dialogue Technique Step 1: Focus on the
+## APPENDIX C Internal Dialogue Technique

 1. **Step 1:** Focus on distressing thoughts and feelings, assuming they belong to a part.
 Identify the part based on its emotions and beliefs.
 2. **Step 2:** If too blended with the part, create space by asking it to "sit back" or "relax."
 Confusion, overwhelm, anxiety are indicators of parts' distress.